Goal tracking methods compared: most people pick the wrong one for their goal type

 Take the next step

-If you want a structured way to define, track, and review goals across multiple life areas, the Life Goals Workbook walks you through building a personalized tracking system from scratch.
+If you want a structured way to define, track, and review goals across multiple life areas, the Life Goals Workbook includes the goal-type matching worksheets and review-cadence templates behind the Method-Goal Fit Test, so you can run your own goals through the same matching logic on paper.

 In the next 10 minutes